neveragaindottech/neveragaindottech.github.io/_signatures/Patrick_T_McLendon.md

 ---
   name: Patrick T McLendon
-  affiliation: Manager of Systems and Programming, a public company in Birmingham, AL
+  organization: Manager of Systems and Programming, a public company in Birmingham, AL
 ---